CjSong97/tutorial-v2/content/ddk/check.md

 	}
 }
 ```

+Notice that we don't need to add return at the end of the issue due to the way DDK terminates control flow once we hit the issue keyword.

 ## Visibility and Accessibility
 We will now implement access level modifiers to SmallJava.
 This is not something we necessarily want scoping to handle as protected or private elements should still be visible to the index, just not accessible.
 Add the following to the SJField and SJMethod types in the grammar (SmallJava.xtext) file: